mkavulich/ccpp-doc/CCPPtechnical/source/ParamSpecificOutput.rst

 information about the NRL 2015 ozone photochemistry scheme, consult the `CCPP Scientific Documentation
 <https://dtcenter.ucar.edu/GMTB/v5.0.0/sci_doc/GFS_OZPHYS.html>`_.

-There are three steps involved in selecting the tendencies to output: enable diagnostics, select which tendencies to calculate, and select which ones to output.
-To determine what tendencies are available for your configuration, enable tendencies, but select only one of them, as discussed later.
-(Non-physics temperature tendency is available for all suites.)
-Then rerun with the desired tendencies enabled.
+There are numerous tendencies in CCPP, and you need to know which ones exist for your configuration to enable them.
+The model will output a list of available tendencies for your configuration if you run with diagnostic tendencies enabled.
+To avoid overusing memory, you should enable just one tendency, which is available for all suites, the non-physics (ie. dynamics) tendency of temperature.
+Details of how to do this, and how to use the information, is below.

 Enabling Tendencies
 -------------------